claottoni/Paleogenomics-Tor-Vergata/source/3_Slurm_HPC.rst

 To load and unload a profile or a specific module:
 ::

-  module load profile bioinf
+  module load profile/bioinf
-  module unload profile bioinf
+  module unload profile/bioinf

 To list the modules loaded in the environment:
 ::